UrbanMachine/colcon-poetry-ros/README.md

 by [setuptools][setuptools-data-files].
 The main differences are that copying entire directories is supported, and globbing is not yet implemented.

-All ROS projects must have, at minimum, these entries in the `tool.colcon-poetry-ros.data-files` section (with `{package_name}` replaced with the name of your package):
+All ROS packages must have, at minimum, these entries in the `tool.colcon-poetry-ros.data-files` section (with `{package_name}` replaced with the name of your package):